 Webinar - How to get a job in China?

-On May 13th, 8.00pm CEST, Hutong School will organize an online seminar on “How to get a job in China?”.
+On October 25th, 10am UTC+1, Hutong School will organize an online seminar on “How to get a job in China?”.

 "China is on its way to becoming the world's biggest economy by 2020.
 This growing economic clout also attracts many young people from all over the world who wish to gain valuable professional experience in China and prepare themselves for the Chinese century.
 Yet, getting a job in China is no easy feat and requires adequate preparation and a good understanding of the right channels to use.
 During this Webinar, Laura Corazzi, International Relations Manager of Hutong School, will provide more insight and share tips for finding that valuable first job in China".

 - Getting a job in China: how to get started?

 - Chinese job market for foreigners